 The UK passport has always been a universally trusted document.
 It allows nationals to prove who they are and the freedom to move worldwide.

-The holder's data will be duplicated on an electronic microprocessor embedded in the document, which features a secure operating system (OS) that has been developed in-house by Thales.
-It is fully compliant with relevant ICAO (International Civil Aviation Organization) standards.
+The holder's data will be duplicated on an electronic microprocessor embedded in the document, which features a secure operating system (OS) developed in-house by Thales.
+It complies with relevant ICAO (International Civil Aviation Organization) standards.

 Polycarbonate for the new British passport

-High-end security features also include using polycarbonate rather than paper for the passport data page that contains the holder's biographic details.
+High-end security features include using polycarbonate rather than paper for the passport data page containing the holder's biographic details.

 And no surprise, this material is also used to make… bulletproof glass.